 Curriculum - Maths

-Mental maths and problem solving are an important part of every lesson.
-Learning through a clear progression of mental and written methods, children develop understanding and the skills to carry out calculations independently.
-The expectation is that the majority of children will move through the topics at broadly the same pace.
-However, decisions about when to progress will be based on the security of children’s understanding and their readiness to progress to the next stage.
-Children who grasp concepts rapidly will be challenged through being offered rich and sophisticated problems before any acceleration through new content.
-Those who are not sufficiently fluent with earlier material will consolidate their understanding, including additional practice, before moving on.
+Mental maths and problem solving are a key part of every lesson.
+Through the use of a clear progression of mental and written methods, children develop a deeper understanding and the skills to carry out calculations independently.
+The expectation is that the majority of children will move through the areas of learning at broadly the same pace.
+Decisions about when to progress will be based on the security of children’s understanding and their readiness to progress to the next stage.
+Children are challenged through being offered rich and sophisticated problems that become increasingly more complex.

-We aim to ensure that all children have developed a thorough understanding of the skills taught in order for them to become confident and competent in their Mathematics ability.
+We aim to ensure that all children have developed a thorough understanding of the skills taught in order for them to become confident and competent in their mathematics ability.

 A manipulative is a physical object that can be touched and moved.
 Manipulatives are used to support the teaching and learning of mathematics.
 Examples of manipulatives that the children use regularly to support their learning and understanding of mathematical concepts include Numicon, counters, cubes and Dienes blocks.